 \subsection{Systems Partitioning via Dynamic Coupling}

-The flexible staged-deployment design in question is challenging due to the coupled subsystems.
-The examples tested in the previous section can be solved in a monolithic formulation, which can become prohibitively expensive to solve with a larger number of subsystems.
-An approach to solving such complex and intractable problems is to partition systems into subsystem clusters and solve them using a decomposition-based optimization approach \cite{agte2010mdo}.
+The flexible staged-deployment design is challenging due to the coupled subsystems; the examples tested in the previous section can be solved in a monolithic formulation, but that formulation can become prohibitively expensive to solve when there are a larger number of subsystems.
+One approach to solving such complex and intractable problems is to partition systems into subsystem clusters and solve them using a decomposition-based optimization approach \cite{yi2008comparison,agte2010mdo,martins2013multidisciplinary}.

 System partition optimization for decomposition-based optimization generally involves a trade-off between the complexity of partitioned sub-problems and the coordination effort \cite{allison2009optimal}.
-Mathematically, this problem can be formulated as a multi-objective optimization problem: $\min_{\boldsymbol{p}}(CS,SS_\text{max})$, where $\boldsymbol{p}$ is the partitioning vector (i.e., which subsystem belongs to each subproblem), $CS$ is the coordination problem size, and $SS_\text{max}$ is the maximum subproblem size. $CS$ is defined using the number of shared and coupling variables, and $SS_i$ for subsystem $i$ can be quantified using the number of associated decision variables, consistency constraints, and/or analysis functions.
-In practice, we often expect to minimize $CS$ within the computational resource constraints, and therefore a more practical formulation could be: $\min_{\boldsymbol{p}}CS \quad \text{subject to} \quad SS_\text{max}\leq SS^{UB}$, where $SS^{UB}$ is the maximum size of the subproblem given the computational resource constraints.
+Mathematically, this problem can be formulated as a multi-objective optimization problem: $\min_{\boldsymbol{p}}(CS,SS_\text{max})$, where $\boldsymbol{p}$ is the partitioning vector (i.e., which subsystem belongs to which subproblem), $CS$ quantifies the coordination effort, and $SS_\text{max}$ is the maximum subproblem size.
+In the past literature, $CS$ was defined using the number of shared and coupling variables, and $SS_i$ for Subsystem $i$ was quantified using the number of associated decision variables, consistency constraints, and/or analysis functions.
+In practice, we often expect to minimize $CS$ within the computational resource constraints, and therefore a more practical formulation could be: $\min_{\boldsymbol{p}}CS \quad \text{subject to} \quad SS_\text{max}\leq SS^\text{UB}$, where $SS^\text{UB}$ is the maximum size of the subproblem given the computational resource constraints.
 A caveat of this approach, when applied to our system co-deployment problem, is that it does not take into consideration the dynamic coupling between the subsystems.